-The global cryptocurrency-mining market size is forecast to reach US$2.5 billion by 2026, with a compound annual growth rate of 16 percent between 2021 and 2026.
+The global cryptocurrency-mining market is forecast to reach nearly US$5.3 billion by 2028, growing at a compound annual growth rate of 28.5 percent between 2021 and 2028.

-Another way to access the US$1 trillion bitcoin market is through investment products.
+Another way to access the US$3 trillion bitcoin market is through investment products.

 An investment fund consists of the combined capital of investors and is controlled by a fund manager who is able to make investment decisions on behalf of the collective.

 Funds are often limited to accredited investors, but some offerings are open to both retail and accredited investors in different capacities.
 Here are two examples for investors to consider: